diazgilberto/db-modeling-design-final-project/README.md

 5|Johnson|Lisa|4|Brown
 6|Nguyen|Ni|3|Langley

-9. List the last names of faculty who are teaching in the Summer 2008 term.
+i.
+List the last names of faculty who are teaching in the Summer 2008 term.

 ```sql
 SELECT F.F_LAST